Introduction to device mapper multipathing (“multipath”)¶

 Multipath setup overview¶

-Setting up multipath is often a simple procedure, since it includes compiled-in default settings that are suitable for common multipath configurations.
-The basic procedure for configuring your system with multipath is as follows:
+The multipath setup process is usually simple because it has compiled-in default settings that are suitable for common multipath configurations.
+The basic procedure for configuring your system with multipath is:

 Install the